Travel Report: Phare, The Cambodian Circus.

 Phare The Cambodian Circus.

-March 2020.
-I can pinpoint the precise moment the world last felt normal.
+Looking back on our time in Cambodia and the outbreak of the COVID-19 pandemic, I can actually pinpoint the precise moment the world last felt normal.
 If I can even use such a word.
-It was the 3rd of March and Sladja and I were making our way inside the red, big top performance arena for a night at the circus.
+It was the 3rd of March 2020 and Sladja and I were making our way inside the red, big top performance arena for a night at the circus.

-I say it felt normal, because we were among several hundred people that evening.
+I say it felt normal because we were among several hundred people that evening.
 Everyone excited at the prospect of seeing Cambodia’s most talented and dedicated artists in action.
-A fun evening out on a planet that hadn’t yet gone to shit with lockdowns, travel bans and self isolation.
+A fun evening out on a planet that hadn’t yet gone to shit with lockdowns, travel bans and quarantines.

 Except it wasn’t normal of course.
 When I saw how tightly packed in everyone was, I began feeling anxious.
 After all, neither of us had brought masks.
 Moreover, someone three chairs down had begun coughing.
 For a moment, I seriously considered getting the hell out of there.
 I mean, what had we been thinking?